Higurashi When They Cry: Development

 The series is the first visual novel series produced by 07th Expansion.
 The game director and scenario writer for the series are Ryukishi07, who also drew all of the character illustrations.
 Background images were taken from photographs taken by Ryukishi07, his younger brother Yatazakura, and Kameya Mannendō.
-Programming was worked on by Yatazakura, who worked on the main structure, 4U who worked on the intermission and Tips, and BT who worked on the mini games.
-The games were designed using the game engine NScripter.
-The music of Higurashi was provided by various music artists including both professionals and dōjin artists, including Dai, the composer of most of the music found in the answer arcs.
 Ryukishi07 wrote in 2004 how he was influenced by Key's works during the planning of Higurashi no Naku Koro ni.
-Ryukishi07 played Key's games as a reference, among other visual novels, and analyzed them to figure out the reason why they were found to be so popular.
-He figured that the secret was due to how the stories would start with ordinary, enjoyable days, but then a sudden occurrence would happen to lead the player to cry due to the shock value.
 He used a similar model for the basis of Higurashi but instead of leading the player to cry, Ryukishi07 wanted to scare the player with the addition of horror elements.
 In this way, Ryukishi07 wished to be in some way associated with Key who he described as a "masterpiece maker".

 In an interview in the December 2008 issue of Yen Press's Yen Plus manga anthology, Ryukishi07 stated that Higurashi had its origins from an unpublished theater script called Hinamizawa Teiryūjo (雛見沢停留所) he had written a few years before the first Higurashi game was released.
 When he decided to rewrite the script and release it, he wanted to build upon "the contrast between a fun, ordinary life, and something terrifying and out of the ordinary".
 Ryukishi07 was greatly influenced by the worlds of Seishi Yokomizo when developing the universe of Higurashi.
-Ryukishi07 had decided "early on to design the story so that the truth comes to light by looking at several overlapping stories", though he originally planned to release it as a single game due to initially believing he could finish the story in a single year.
+Ryukishi07 had decided "early on to design the story so that the truth comes to light by looking at several overlapping stories", but he originally planned to release it as a single game due to initially believing he could finish the story in a single year.
 The word higurashi is the name of a kind of cicada.
 Naku means "to make sound" (鳴く), specifically referring to those sounds made by non-human organisms.
 According to Ryukishi07, the red Na (な) in the logo is an official part of the title.